EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ####  4. _Determining what input an executable seeks_

-**blm**{: style="color: blue"} builds input files with only a subset of the tags an executable will try to read.
-Defaults are used for the vast majority of tags.
-In any case each executable reads its own particular set, though most executables share many tags in common.

 Executables accept input from two primary streams : tags in the ctrl file and additional information through command-line switches.
+Each executable reads its own particular set, though most executables share many tags in common.

+Usuually an input file contains only a small subset of the tags an executable will try to read; defaults are used for the vast majority of tags.

-There are four special modes designed to facilitate the input.
+There are four special modes designed to facilitate managing input files.
 For definiteness consider the executable **lmfa**{: style="color: blue"}.

 ~~~
 $ lmfa --input